 Any spot on Chesapeake Bay promises a fantastic fall boating experience.
 But historic Annapolis stands out for its nautical charm.
 Alongside OysterFest and Naval Academy tours, consider visiting the fall powerboat show and enjoying Painkiller cocktails at Pussers.

 Lake Tahoe, California/Nevada

 Straddling the California-Nevada border, Lake Tahoe offers spectacular fall foliage.
 The surrounding mountains explode with colors in October.
 Explore Emerald Bay, visit South Lake Tahoe's lakeside towns, and enjoy a peaceful atmosphere compared to the summer rush.

 Lake Champlain in Vermont is a hidden gem for fall foliage.
 The lake, surrounded by rolling hills and quaint towns, is especially captivating during autumn when maple trees turn vibrant red and orange.
 Cruise on the serene waters and soak in the stunning scenery.

 Fall boating is magical but it can also be challenging.
 The weather can change quickly with incoming rain and dropping temperatures.
 Make sure you’re prepared.
 Pack extra clothes and rain gear.
 Check the weather and remember that the days are shorter so your itinerary should be reasonable.
 Bring a hot drink in a thermos and check the batteries in your flashlights in case you’re caught docking after dark.
 Also, make sure your Mercury engine is in tiptop shape and ready for the adventure.

-The change of seasons is exciting and it doesn’t mean it’s time to stop boating.
-Do some research on the best places near you, take precautions, and then enjoy what could become the most exciting time on your Harris boat.
+The change of seasons is exciting, and it doesn’t mean it’s time to stop boating.
+Do some research on the best places near you, take precautions, and then enjoy what could become the most exciting time on your Harris pontoon boat.